-Your bequest will go directly to wildlife and/or wildlife conservation projects across Australia.
-Some examples of our projects are listed below:
+Your bequest will go directly to our wildlife conservation projects across Australia.
+Some examples listed below:

-- Supporting wildlife rescue groups that are rehabilitating injured wildlife - Active involvement in national environmental education - Lobbying and advocating for the protection of Australia's wildlife and its habitats - Offering university grants and scholarships to honours or postgraduate students at Australian universities - · Offering conservation group grants - Offering free membership to all students in Australia - Founding Australian Wildlife Week
+- Supporting wildlife rescue groups rehabilitating injured wildlife. - Active involvement in national environmental education. - Lobbying and advocating for the protection of wildlife habitat. - Offering university grants and scholarships to honours or postgraduate students at Australian universities.